miro011/linux-thunar-custom-actions/README.md

 # thunar-custom-actions-miro
 My thunar custom actions

-- Each custom action has a script file (.py/.sh) and an info file
+- Each custom action has a script file (.py/.sh) and an "-info.txt" file
+  - Some custom actions that do no require a script will only have an "-info.txt" file

 - Put the script you want to add in /usr/local/bin/Thunar
-- The info file contains the command needed for the custom action to work and other attributes
+- The "-info.txt" file contains the command needed for the custom action to work and other attributes
   - It also contains the required dependencies, if any